socialappslab/denguetorpedo/README.md

 that uses Redis data that is generated from `GreenLocationSeriesWorker`.

 Now, look at the table "Casas Verdes", which displays the users with top green houses.
 This data is fetched from `GreenLocationRankings` model that uses Redis data that is generated from `GreenLocationRankingsWorker`.

+## REDIS backups

+It is very hard to reconstruct this data from scratch because it would require you to know what visits and inspections were created on what date, and how that corresponds to previous inspections and visits.
+Doable but very hard.
+For this reason, I highly recommend restoring from Redis backup.

+The Redis backup taken on June 15, 2018 (before migration first migration out of HEROKU) is available at this [Google Drive URL](https://drive.google.com/open?id=16Ti3b8IOcXZ0b7NsenGZsHo5eAXNWhTC)

+To restore REDIS, you can follow this [how-to](https://community.pivotal.io/s/article/How-to-Backup-and-Restore-Open-Source-Redis).
+To follow this how-to to restore a backup in the docker container of our [DengueChat Docker Compose](https://github.com/socialappslab/denguechat-compose), you have to build the container and start it once, then:

+1. Enter the container: `docker exec -t /bin/sh denguetorpedo-redis`
+2. Edit the configuration to set the variable `appendonly` to `no`: `nano /opt/bitnami/redis/etc/redis.conf`
+3. Follow the how-to we suggested above.

 ## REDIS KEYS